 Flu vaccine for people with long-term conditions

-We strongly recommend the flu vaccine for anyone, 6 months and over, who has a long-term health condition such as:
+- Adults and children aged 6 months and older with a long-term health condition such as:

 - chronic heart disease, including acute coronary syndrome

 - chronic respiratory disease, including chronic obstructive pulmonary disease (COPD), cystic fibrosis, moderate or severe asthma or bronchopulmonary dysplasia

 - chronic neurological disease including multiple sclerosis, hereditary and degenerative disorders of the central nervous system

 - diabetes mellitus